 Sit down with the architect or engineer to discuss and sketch the placement of all buildings and associated structures that best protect the trees.
 Don’t forget things like asphalt or concrete drives or patios, pools and underground utilities such as telephone, water, sewer, cable TV and electrical lines.
 All of these can cause severe root damage if not located at a reasonable distance from the tree.
 The tiny “feeder” roots, which take in water and nutrients, require oxygen to live and function properly.
 Because they need oxygen, they are located in the top layer of soil and organic matter on the forest floor.
 It is absolutely critical to protect this layer (and the roots that live there) from disturbance.
 Since a great percentage of these roots occur within the drip line (the edge of the canopy), trees are best protected by having all construction and trenching done outside this canopy.

 Compaction: The “Silent Killer”

 Have the architect or engineer specify tree barricades around protected trees on the site plan.
 These fences are critical in protecting feeder roots from being crushed by the compaction of the soil from driving or parking vehicles near the trees.
 Compaction is the “silent killer” of the trees on constructions sites.
-Make sure barricades are made from sturdy, high visibility material (such as orange safety fence attached securely to 2x4 posts) and are placed as close to the drip line as possible.
+Make sure barricades are made from sturdy, high visibility material (such as four foot chain link fence) and are placed as close to the drip line as possible.